Dmkls/across-the-universe/README.md

-# Across the universe
+# Across the Universe
-2d desctop game
+2d desktop game in style of Hill Climb Racing